Breathing & Meditation

 • Hold empty for 2 counts (brief, not anxiety-inducing)

-Why this works: The extended exhale activates the parasympathetic nervous system, while the shortened empty hold prevents the air-hunger anxiety that Vata types may experience.
+Why this works: The extended exhale activates the parasympathetic nervous system.
+The shortened empty hold prevents the air-hunger anxiety Vata types often feel.
 The full hold provides grounding stability.

 Practice tips:

-• Best times: before bed, upon waking, or during anxious moments
+• Best times: before bed, on waking, or during anxious moments

-• Use the visualisation technique to give the mind a focus point
+• Use the visualisation to give the mind a focus point

 • Wrap yourself in a blanket for extra warmth and security